*To keep up with the latest changes to any and all university policies, please visit nyu.edu.

 Time management is a skill your student will need throughout college and beyond.
 Applying to college can be anxiety-provoking for some students, and helping them get organized will make your student (and you!) feel like you have things under control.

-Next, schedule a time to apply together and stick with the schedule!
+Once you have all the information organized in one place, schedule a time to apply together and stick with the schedule!

 Step 3: Be realistic about how much you can afford to contribute

 Before applying to any college, do your research on the cost of attendance.
 How much is tuition?
 How much will room and board cost if your student plans to live on campus?
 What kind of transportation will your student use to get to campus at the beginning and end of the term?
 Is your student covered by your health insurance, or will they need to get University health insurance?